7 Fruits and Vegetables Rich in Vitamin C for Better Immunity

 These are milky in texture, offering easy incorporation.
 You can make papaya smoothies if you are a smoothie enthusiast.
 You can also combine it with chaat masala to give it a spicy kick.

-While everyone villainises potatoes, they pack almost 72mg of Vitamin C. Sweet potatoes, too, have high Vitamin C content.
+While everyone villainises potatoes, they provide a modest amount of vitamin C, typically around 20–30 mg per medium potato, depending on size and preparation.
+Sweet potatoes, too, have high Vitamin C content.
 Plus, they have beta-carotene and fibre.
 Potatoes are a staple in India.

 These Vitamin C-rich vegetables and fruits help boost your immune system and fight off diseases.
 Adopt a balanced diet full of these to see maximum benefits.